LokeshTiwari004/Visual-Math/README.md

 # Visual-Math

-This is a Visualisation library (under development).
+This is a visualization library (under development).

 Currently there are very basic features available.